mikekaminsky/dbt-helper/README.md

 # `dbt-helper` (beta)

 NOTE: `dbt-helper` is still in extremely-limited beta release.
 We'd love your help, testing it though!
-Until we're out of beta, please don't build this into anything production-testing as it will surely get broken sooner rather than later
+Until we're out of beta, please don't build this into anything production-touching as it will surely get broken sooner rather than later

 `dbt-helper` is a command line tool that helps with developing [`dbt`](https://www.getdbt.com/) codebases and managing data warehouses.